-- 1.1 "Academic Services" includes librarians who are defined as faculty in Section 1.20 and will be treated as a department as applied in this Agreement. - 1.2 "Academic Unit" refers to Research Centers, Colleges, or Schools. - 1.3 "Academic Year" is defined as the period encompassing consecutive fall and spring semesters, in that order. - 1.4 "Adjunct" is defined as an appointment for which an individual fulfills teaching, or librarian duties. - 1.5 "Association" means the Lake Superior State University Faculty Association, MEA-NEA, affiliated with the Michigan Education Association and the National Education Association. - 1.6 "Base Salary" means compensation for teaching load obligations as defined in this Agreement. - 1.7 "Campus" includes all the University's property within the city limits of Sault Ste.
-Marie, Michigan. - 1.8 "Chair" means a faculty member that coordinates the activities of an academic unit. - 1.9 "Change in Status" means a change from probationary to tenure status, a change from full-time to part-time status, or a change from part-time to full-time status. - 1.10 "Clinical Instructor of Nursing" means a person hired only to provide teaching/supervision of nursing students in the clinical setting. - 1.11 "Course-Instructor" means an individual on record for teaching a section of a course, lab, internship or practicum. - 1.12 "Concurrent Enrollment" means a high school student taking college-credit bearing courses taught by faculty or an approved adjunct.
-Courses provide the same student learning outcomes as the oncampus courses and are assessed to verify such standards are met.
-Courses are taught on the High School campus. - 1.13 "Consent" means agreement in writing. - 1.14 "Contract Hour" means a period equivalent to one class hour of lecture at the undergraduate level; one and one-half hours of laboratory instruction at the undergraduate level; or three-fourths of an hour of regularly scheduled classroom instruction at the graduate level. - 1.15 "Coordinators" are faculty members who are given a special assignment. - 1.16 "Dean" means an individual who has a title of Assistant Dean, Associate Dean, Dean, or other such titles containing the word "Dean", and is referred to as Dean within this Agreement. - 1.17 "Department" means a recognized sub-unit of a School or College and is used interchangeably with "School" in reference to faculty participation in appointment, promotion and tenure decisions, and on curriculum and general education committees. - 1.18 "Distance Education" may include, but is not limited to, teaching students by technological linkups such as those using the Internet, satellites, fiber optics transmission, full-motion video, cable television, microwave transmission, audio-graphics/computer, DVDs, and videotapes. - 1.19 "Early/Middle College" means a process where high-school students participate in concurrent enrollment courses during their first four years of high-school and then enroll in college courses taught by LSSU faculty or adjuncts, during a fifth year of high-school. - 1.20 "Faculty" or "faculty members" means full-time and regular part-time members of the schools, including librarians who are members of the bargaining unit.
+- 1.1 "Academic Services" includes librarians who are defined as faculty in Section 1.20 and will be treated as a department as applied in this Agreement. - 1.2 "Academic Unit" refers to Colleges or Schools. - 1.3 "Academic Year" is defined as the period encompassing consecutive fall and spring semesters, in that order. - "Adjunct" is defined as an appointment for which an individual fulfills teaching, or librarian duties, but is not classified as full time or part time faculty or serving as dean. - 1.5 "Association" means the Lake Superior State University Faculty Association, MEA-NEA, affiliated with the Michigan Education Association and the National Education Association. - 1.6 "Base Salary" means compensation for all non-supplemental obligations as defined in this Agreement. - 1.7 "Chair" means a faculty member that coordinates the activities of an academic unit. - 1.8 "Change in Status" means a change from probationary to tenure status, a change from full-time to part-time status, or a change from part-time to full-time status. - 1.9 "Class Hour" means a 50-minute period of instruction. - 1.10 "Clinical Instructor of Nursing" means a person hired only to provide teaching/supervision of nursing students in the clinical setting. - 1.11 "Course-Instructor" means an individual on record for teaching a section of a course, lab, internship or practicum. - "Concurrent Enrollment" means a college-credit bearing course with only high school students enrolled in it.
+Concurrent enrollment courses provide the same student learning outcomes and are assessed to verify such standards are met. - 1.13 "Consent" means agreement in writing. - 1.14 "Contract Hour" means a period equivalent to one class hour of instruction at the undergraduate level; one and one-half hours of laboratory instruction at the undergraduate level; or five-sixths of an hour of regularly scheduled classroom instruction at the graduate level. - 1.15 "Coordinators" are faculty members who are given a special assignment. - 1.16 "Dean" means an individual who has a title of Assistant Dean, Associate Dean, Dean, or other suchtitles containing the word "Dean", and is referred to as Dean within this Agreement. - 1.17 "Department" means a recognized sub-unit of a School or College. - 1.18 Distance Education" courses are those credit bearing courses delivered to and taken by students who may not be co-located with the faculty member(s) who are responsible for the course. - 1.19 "Faculty" or "faculty members" means full-time and regular part-time members of the academic units, including librarians who are members of the bargaining unit.